 B) Nominations

-The Nominating Committee shall present the slate of candidates in July of each year.
+The Nominating Committee shall present the slate of candidates for each position from those consenting to serve.
+This slate of candidates shall be published and made available to Representatives as soon as available, but no later than two months before the Annual Meeting. .
 All individuals nominated shall consent to serve in writing prior to the ballot being published.
 An individual may be nominated to be a candidate for only one position.

 C) Ballot and Consent

-The ballot will be published in August each year.
 The ballot shall contain the names of individuals nominated in accordance with the Standing Rules who have consented to serve if elected.

 D) Elections